romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 retry_count = 10  # Default: 10

 [Undistort]
-# The upstream task that provides the input files
+# Upstream task that provides the input files
 upstream_task = "ImagesFilesetExists"  # Default: "ImagesFilesetExists"
 # Query to filter files from upstream task by metadata
 query = "{\"channel\":\"rgb\", \"pose_estimation\":\"correct\"}"  # RGB images with a valid COLMAP pose

 [Masks]
-# The upstream task that provides input images
+# Upstream task that provides input images
 # Options: "Undistort", "ImagesFilesetExists"
 upstream_task = "Undistort"  # Default: "Undistort"
 # Query to filter files from upstream task by metadata
 query = "{\"channel\":\"rgb\"}"  # Default: "{\"channel\":\"rgb\"}"  (only RGB images)
-# The type of image transformation algorithm to use prior to masking
+# Type of image transformation algorithm to use prior to masking
 # Options: "linear" (linear combination of the channels (RGB, HSV, YCbCr), "excess_green" (excess green index)
 method = "linear"  # Default: "linear"
-# The colorspace to use for the filtering
+# Colorspace to use for the filtering
 # Options: "RGB", "HSV", "YCbCr"
 colorspace = "RGB"  # Default: "RGB"
 # Linear coefficients to apply to each channel of the original image in the selected colorspace